fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
-> It's been a while since I wrote this post and I don't use this set up anymore (<a href="/blog/tailscale/" target="_blank">I switched to Tailscale</a>),  so if the rest of the guide doesn't work for you please <a href="mailto:contact@fullmetalbrackets.com?subject=The oauth section of your Cloudflare Tunnel guide is out of date!">let me know</a> and I'll update it in the future!
+> It's been a while since I wrote this post and I don't use this set up anymore (<a href="/blog/tailscale/" target="_blank" data-umami-event="tunnel-apps-">I switched to Tailscale</a>),  so if the rest of the guide doesn't work for you please <a href="mailto:contact@fullmetalbrackets.com?subject=The oauth section of your Cloudflare Tunnel guide is out of date!">let me know</a> and I'll update it in the future!

 You'll need a Google account to set this up, which you already do with Gmail.
 You'll be using that email to do some stuff on **Google Cloud Platform**.
 It's totally free for this use case.

-1. Go to <a href="https://cloud.google.com" target="_blank">Google Cloud Platform</a> and go to _Console_ at the top-right.
+1. Go to <a href="https://cloud.google.com" target="_blank" data-umami-event="tunnel-apps-gcp">Google Cloud Platform</a> and go to _Console_ at the top-right.
 On the next page click the _dropdown menu_ at the top-left and go to _New Project_.
 Name the project and click _Create_.

 2. On the project home page, go to _APIs & Services_ on the sidebar and select _Dashboard_.